-School Business Studies Trips to Amsterdam
+Business Studies School Trips to Amsterdam, The Netherlands

-Tourism, finance, flowers (especially tulips) and beer all play a prominent role in the economy of the Netherlands, and a visit here gives Business Studies students the chance to see many examples of these industries in action.
+Tourism, finance, flowers (especially tulips) and beer all play a prominent role in the economy of the Netherlands, and a visit here gives business studies students the chance to see many examples of these industries in action.

 A trip to the Netherlands offers a fascinating insight into the business world, with a wide variety of exceptional visits to choose from.

 There are more bikes in Amsterdam than its population.
 There are also two times the amount of bikes than cars!

 Our quick, online quote form allows our specialists to provide you with a bespoke quotation for a trip tailor-made to your group’s individual requirements.

 Amsterdam Fact File

 Most UK Airports

 ABN Amro, Heineken, ING Group, Ahold, Delta Lloyd Group and Philips